bm2-lab/comboSC/README.md

 - For low immune score samples, comboSC recommends to use combination therapy by combining small molecule/drugs to eliminate malignant cells directly.

 4.The current version of comboSC is tested for the following 10 cancer types:basal cell carcinoma (BCC), breast invasive carcinoma (BRCA), colorectal cancer (CRC), head and neck cancer (HNSC), melanoma, non-small-cell lung cancer (NSCLC), pancreatic adenocarcinoma (PAAD), skin cutaneous melanoma (SKCM), liver hepatocellular carcinoma (LIHC), and adult acute myeloid leukemia (AML),Endometrioid Carcinoma（UCEC）.
-## Accessiable
+## Accessible
 ### Web
-The comboSC tools can be access from the webserver (www.comboSC.top).
+The comboSC tools can be accessed from the webserver (www.comboSC.top).
 ### Github
-Newly comboSC can be installed from GitHub.
+Local comboSC can be installed from https://github.com/bm2-lab/comboSC.
 It required R, version 3.6.0 or greater.
 Rstudio is also recommended.The required R packages are listed in `resources/Allpackage.R`.

 ## Test Data
 |Cancer |Number of samples|PMID of reference|